jevinskie/iphone-elite/ZiPhone/README.txt

 Thanks to Tissy for moral support.
 Thanks to iphone-elite.org for support.
 Thanks to Viper and Tifel and ortner for being so nice always.
-Thanks to PENDOR for the osx gui
+Thanks to pendor for the OS X GUI
 Thanks to mzaouara for the ascii art (he didn't use some generator he's an ascii artist !)
 Thanks to PsxGunDown to review this readme.